kyesh/CarND-Advanced-Lane-Lines/writeup.md

 2. After that I created sliders using the OpenCV highgui to test various values of satruation and gradian
 3. I determined that gradaiant seemed to add more noise than data so I chose to set the min below the max ignoring that feature

+Used new color filtering values from last reviewer

 ![alt text][image3]

 #### 3. Perspective Transform